 - Dr. Joe Ashmore '08: PhD, Nutrition, Penn State University; Postdoc, Molecular Epidemiology, Washington State University

 - Dr. Tina (Harris) Jackson '08: PhD, Nutrition, Penn State University

 - Dr. Jordan Anderson–Daniels '10: Graduate School, Interdisciplinary Graduate Program in Biomedical and Biological Sciences, Vanderbilt University; Postdoc, Virology, Vanderbilt

-- Matt Braithwaite '11: Medical School, University of Iowa; Internal Medicine Resident, University of Utah
+- Dr. Matt Braithwaite '11: MD, University of Iowa; Internal Medicine Resident, University of Utah

-- Leah McComas '12: Dental Hygiene Program, University of Minnesota
+- Leah McComas '12: Dental School, University of Minnesota